tzkwkblab/AROB2025_Inoue/README.md

 #### Training Results Storage

-Training results are saved to the following directories (relative to the parent directory of `apple_deer_AROB`).
+Training results are saved to the following directories (relative to the parent directory of `AROB2025_Inoue`).
 The exact subdirectory paths depend on the configuration in `train_AROB.py`:

 - Policies: `policy/<experiment_name>/`
   - `policy_ego`: Ego agent's policy